How to Get Into Ohio State University: Acceptance Rate + Requirements

 The future is not only what you dream about; it’s what you create.
 This is Ohio State’s slogan and promise to its students – to make even their most ambitious dreams a reality!
 While this may sound too good to be true, OSU is one of the largest schools in the nation, meaning it can offer students unparalleled resources to reach their goals.

-If those statistics didn’t convince you that OSU upholds its promises, it ranks sixth nationwide for its research programs and creates 360 new research inventions yearly!
+Founded in 1870 and located in Columbus, Ohio, OSU ranks sixth nationwide for its research programs and creates 360 new research inventions yearly!
 At OSU, ground-breaking findings, innovative solutions, and life-changing discoveries are the norm.

 If you’d like to learn more about how to join this university known for its excellence, this guide has got you covered!

-At 57%, the Ohio State acceptance rate is relatively high.
-While this statistic can ease some of your hesitations to apply to this school, you must still submit a competitive application to ensure you make it into this majority!
+The Ohio State acceptance rate is relatively high at 53%.
+While this statistic can ease some of your hesitations about applying to this school, you must still submit a competitive application to ensure you make it into this majority!

 How Hard Is It to Get Into Ohio State University?

-While Ohio State University has a higher acceptance rate than many of the nation’s top colleges, you should strive to be a competitive applicant to maximize your
+With a 53% acceptance rate, Ohio State University is only moderately selective.
+However, you should still strive to be a competitive applicant to maximize your

 While getting into Ohio State University isn’t as hard as other top schools, performing your best in class and exceeding course requirements will bolster your application!